DriftingPig/obiwan_docker_install/README.md

 sextractor

 I made an image called driftingpig/obiwan_composit:v3 on NERSC.
-It currently pass the test util running one brick.
+It currently passes the test til running one brick.